pk-sarker/ds-algo-cheat-sheet/README.md

 until there is single element then start merging.

 **Key Points**
+* It contains two process:
+    - selection or dividing the array
+    - merge the results
 * Merge sort accesses the data in a sequential manner.
+* Merge sort is Quick sort’s complement

 Conceptually, a merge sort works as follows:
 * Divide the unsorted list into *n* sublists, each containing one element (a list of one element is considered sorted).